HamzaKaGit/Data_Engineering_Essentials/Month1/Week3/Sub-Queries_Views_Indexes.md

 Subqueries are queries that are `embedded` within another query.
 They can be used to `retrieve data` that will be used in the `main query,` or to `filter` or `aggregate` data before it's returned.
 There are `four types` of subqueries:

-- single-row,
+- single-row
-- multi-row,
+- multi-row
-- nested, and
+- nested
 - correlated.

 Let's go through each one in turn.